Texas TEA funds used in classrooms

 TEA Funds + R-Zero = The Perfect Partnership

-Dozens of school districts nationwide leverage R-Zero UVC disinfection to power healthy, confident classrooms.
+Dozens of school districts nationwide leverage R-Zero UVC disinfection to power confident classrooms.
 With the TEA funding allowable activities, Texas schools can use their grant dollars towards bullet number 3, portable high-efficiency particulate air (HEPA) fan/filtration systems or other small items that may allow for improved air circulation.
-The R-Zero Arc is our cutting-edge mobile UVC system that neutralizes specific air microbes in as little as 7 minutes with a disinfection radius of 1,000 sq. ft. – perfect for classrooms, cafeterias or other rooms in your campus.
+The R-Zero Arc is our cutting-edge mobile UV-C system that neutralizes specific air microbes in as little as 7 minutes with a disinfection radius of 1,000 sq. ft. – perfect for classrooms, cafeterias or other rooms in your campus.
 By applying for the TEA funds by the December 5, 2022 deadline, your school district will be able to utilize those funding dollars before March 2023, ensuring a safe start to the new year.

 Whether you are looking to begin a pilot or plan for a district rollout, R-Zero Arc helps drive student confidence, ratings and teacher satisfaction.
 There is no better time than now to take advantage of the grant dollars allowable for your district and to pave the way for a cleaner facility for your students, employees and teachers.